 Don't travel with anyone you don't love.
 (Ernest Hemingway)

 To be honest, I have used Couchsurfing mainly for finding apartments and meeting people to hang out with in the past.
 I am not the typical couchsurfer, that stays one or two nights.
 But couchsurfing was great in the past when I lived in Greece, Rome and Bolzano to meet with others and to look for long-term-rental homes.

-I have planned to use couch surfing more often in the near future, especially as a guest.
-I am really looking forward to doing a trip to Stockholm and Istanbul this year.
-Let's see
+I have planned to use couch surfing more often in the near future.
+I am really looking forward to doing a trip to Stockholm, Iceland and Istanbul.
+Maybe I use Couchsurfing there...let's see.

 Music, Movies, and Books

 Country and folk, when I am relaxing, good electronical beats when I am going out, 90s to just fool around (best with my sister and girlfriends, really, it's a girl thing, isn't?), Hip Hop with intelligent lyrics, especially in German.
 Maybe because I understand it best ;) No, seriously, there is excellent German hip hop.

 I am personally into literature, but I know for many that's boring, so I won't elaborate on it too much here.
 Just a little bit... ;)...this is my favorite German book selection:

 Der Prozess by Kafka